 There are other reasons that a business would consider asset based loans.
 Companies during certain times in their life cycle may also seek out an ABL loan to achieve certain goals.

 High Growth Business - These are companies experiencing high levels of rapid growth that are constrained due to capital.
 During this period, a business will have an increase in sales and invoices from those sales.
-Invoices or accounts receivable are one of the main assets that are used in ABL asset based lending.
-Since a business that has more sales has more invoices created, they have more accounts receivable that can be put up as collateral for an asset backed loan.
+Invoices or Accounts Receivable are one of the main assets that are used in ABL asset based lending.
+Since a business that has more sales has more invoices created, they have more Accounts Receivable that can be put up as collateral for an asset backed loan.
 During this period of increased sales, there is typically a need for new machinery, inventory, and equipment.
-All these items are considered collateral and can be used by an ABL loan lender.
+All these items are considered collateral and can be used by an asset based lender.

 Stable, Firm Business - When a business has reached a stable period, there is generally a great upswing that can be realized through restricting debt using asset based loans.
 It is common for these companies to use traditional or conventional loans that have low-interest rates but have limitations in the liquidity they offer.
 This can ultimately restrict the company’s growth.
 By leveraging the equipment, inventory, and accounts receivable through ABL financing, a company can remove these limitations of their existing loan.

 Distressed Company - There are generally few choices for a business experiencing distress when cash flow prevents it from using a traditional loan program.
 An asset backed loan in these cases is a great option.
 By using an ABL loan such as a line of credit, a business can make interest-only payments so their cash flow is not so tied up in repayment.
 Typically, a distressed company has tight cash flows which make it difficult to make loan repayments on the principal and interest.
 Asset based loans can solve this problem with interest-only payments.